thewhodidthis/taxi/README.md

 ## usage

-Initialize with a [`CanvasRenderingContext2D`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) to then be drawing on.
+Initialize with a [`CanvasRenderingContext2D`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) to draw on.
 For example,

 ```js
 import createTaxi from "@thewhodidthis/taxi"